 While the models in the chart above may appeal to you, if you are a beginner it’s also worth checking out our guide to buying a beginner’s ukulele, which offers some ukuleles and packages that will really benefit beginners.

 The woods on offer in this category are much more wide-ranging too.
-You’ll still find mahogany is regularly used, but cedar and maple are more prominent, as are exotic woods like koa.
-Solid wood is used more often too, especially on the top of the instrument, although some brands still prefer to use good-quality laminates – Martin’s OXK is proof of this in action.
+You’ll still find mahogany is regularly used, but woods such as cedar, maple and koa are more prominent.
+Solid wood is also used more often, especially on the top of the instrument, although some brands still prefer to use good-quality laminates.

-If electronics are present, these systems generally feel better built and more versatile in their EQ controls, while projecting the sound more naturally.
+If electronics are present, these systems generally feel better built and more versatile in their EQ controls, while they amplify the ukulele’s tone more naturally.
 As for nuts and saddles, materials such as bone and Tusq are now the standard.

 You can also expect a ukulele in the sub-$300 price range to come with a gig bag.
-Some don’t, of course, but brands like Martin, Fender, Luna and Kala tend to offer something convenient in which to store and transport your new uke.
+Of course, some don’t, but brands like Martin, Fender, Luna and Kala tend to offer something convenient in which to store and transport your new uke.

 This is the first ukulele market where you may consider buying a used model (after all, who wants a used entry-level ukulele?).

 While buying new gives you that unmatched sense of owning an untouched instrument, there are reasons to buy used – the main being that you could pick up a $300 ukulele for maybe half the price.